About Us

 “Best Small Library in America”

-The Milanof-Schock Library’s dedicated service to its community has earned it local, national, and international recognition.
-In 2006, The Bill & Melinda Gates Foundation and Library Journal named us.
+Over the years, Milanof-Schock Library’s dedicated service to its community has earned local, national, and international recognition.
+Shortly after moving into the new building, the Bill & Melinda Gates Foundation and Library Journal awarded Milanof-Schock Library the title of “Best Small Library in America” for 2006.
+The “Best Small Library in America” award was created to discover, reward and showcase the exemplary work of libraries serving populations under 25,000.
 Here is the article on the Library Journal’s web page.